 Genetic Reporter Vectors and Cell Lines

-Find vectors that contain NanoLuc®, firefly, and Renilla reporter genes.
-Among these reporter vectors are promoterless options for cloning your regulatory region of interest, constructs encoding short half-life reporter genes for a more immediate response to changes in transcription levels, and vectors for creating protein-reporter fusions.
+We offer luciferase reporter vectors containing NanoLuc®, firefly, and Renilla reporter genes.
+These include promoterless vectors for cloning your regulatory region of interest, constructs encoding short half-life reporter genes for a more immediate response to changes in transcription levels, and vectors for creating protein-reporter fusions.
 In addition, there are firefly luciferase vectors predesigned with response elements for investigating specific signaling pathways, and coincidence reporters where two reporter genes are expressed from one transcript.
-Our pGL4 Vector series express firefly and Renilla and is optimized to maximize expression, minimize off-target responses and respond rapidly to transcriptional dynamics.
-Our pNL Vector series is based on the pGL4 backbone and provides options for expressing the NanoLuc® reporter.
+The pGL4 vectors express firefly and Renilla reporter genes and are optimized to maximize expression, minimize off-target responses and respond rapidly to transcriptional dynamics.
+The pNL Vector series is based on the pGL4 backbone and provides options for expressing the NanoLuc® reporter gene.

 Shop all Genetic Reporter Vectors and Cell Lines